grindytech/openmark-cairo-contracts/src/token/README.md

 ---

-This documentation provides an overview of the `OpenMarkNFT` contract's API, including its functions, events, and deployment details.
+This documentation provides an overview of the `OpenNFT` contract's API, including its functions, events, and deployment details.
 For more information, refer to the contract's source code.